chaoss/education/README.md

 ## CHAOSS Education Working Group

 The CHAOSS Education Working Group was formed to address the need for broader engagement for contributors and to have a central place for follow-up.
 Objectives:
--
+- To ensure consistent interaction, guidance, and review with contributors throughout the three-step process necessary to produce high-quality videos.
+- To develop and maintain comprehensive open source educational resources.
+- To provide support for each contributor in a more collaborative environment.
+- To explore and implement innovative formats for educational content delivery eg Infographics and Visual Summaries, Workshops materials etc.
+- To continuously improve the course creation process based on contributor feedback, lessons learned, and evolving best practices in educational content development.

 The meeting calendar link and the minutes of the meeting.
-We strongly believe that much of what makes open source so great is the incredible communities it brings together, so we invite you to join us at [CHAOSS Slack Community](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-28p56bayt-67TRjdA4yJWQmUd4hCzULg)
+We strongly believe that much of what makes open source so great is the incredible communities it brings together, so we invite you to join us at [CHAOSS Slack Community](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-28p56bayt-67TRjdA4yJWQmUd4hCzULg) and the #education channel.

 ## Video Background